oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create.md

 ## Task 4: Create the target connection

-Now, follow the steps below to register the target Autonomous Data Warehouse \(ADW\) instance.
+Now, follow the steps below to create the target Autonomous Data Warehouse \(ADW\) instance.

 1. Use the Oracle Cloud Console navigation menu to navigate back to GoldenGate.